stonepros/stone/doc/stoneadm/services/osd.rst

 * The device must not have any LVM state.
 * The device must not be mounted.
 * The device must not contain a file system.
-* The device must not contain a Ceph BlueStore OSD.
+* The device must not contain a Stone BlueStore OSD.
 * The device must be larger than 5 GB.

-Ceph will not provision an OSD on a device that is not available.
+Stone will not provision an OSD on a device that is not available.

 Creating New OSDs
 -----------------

 There are a few ways to create new OSDs:

-* Tell Ceph to consume any available and unused storage device:
+* Tell Stone to consume any available and unused storage device:

   .. prompt:: bash #